ecourtial/gmg-front/README.md

 ### v1.4.0
 * Update to follow the 4.2 release of the back (add new support types and add a region field to copies).
+* Update Symfony from 6.2.1 to 6.2.7.
-* Added two charts on the homepage.
+* Added a chart on the homepage.

 ### v1.3.0
 * Updated installation doc.